Sign-on and sign-off: India

 During religious holidays or occasions, Doordarshan and Akashvani will broadcast a prayer of any religion through the day, a week or a month (e.g. During Ramadan, a reading from the Quran, a Muslim quote, or a call for Azan and Fajr prayer will be broadcast.
 During Lent, a Christian prayer, a hymn or a psalm will be broadcast).

 Indonesia

+Some networks that normally do not operate for 24 hours may go on-air earlier or operate for 24 hours during Ramadan to show Islamic or entertainment programming for suhur.

-In Bali during Nyepi, all terrestrial television and radio stations go off-the-air.
+In Bali during Nyepi, all terrestrial television and radio stations go off the air.

 Israel

 During Yom Kippur, virtually all radio and television stations based in Israel go silent for 24 hours, as required by law.
 However, most international networks (e.g. CNN) continue to broadcast as usual.

 Malaysia

 During Ramadan, Malaysian public broadcaster RTM operated TV1 24 hours a day instead of signing off.
 In 2012, TV1 broadcast 24 hours a day during the London Olympics in 2012, due to the time difference.
 This would become permanent in August 2012, to coincide with their sister channel TV2 by showing reruns from the broadcaster's archive library and movies on early mornings before start-up.